 Rio Dulce Facts

-- Rio Dulce is a Spanish phrase for Sweet River
+- Rio Dulce in Guatemala is a Spanish name for the Sweet River

 - In the past, Rio Dulce was the gateway to the mainland

-- This river canyon has lush vegetation and is completely embraced by jungle
+- This river canyon has a lush vegetation and is completely embraced by jungle

 - It’s an excellent location to do some wildlife spotting and bird watching